Configuration analyzer for protection policies in EOP and Microsoft Defender for Office 365

 - Policy: The name of the affected policy that contains the setting.

 - Current configuration: The current value of the setting.
-For the default policy of that type that applies to all recipients, this value is blank.

 - Last modified: The date that the policy was last modified.